Nextiva / Blog / Customer Experience

 Of course, automation can only go so far.
 It’s less intuitive than an agent and lacks a certain human touch.
 That’s why it’s important to implement automation strategically rather than relying on it for your customer service strategy.

 Wondering how automation can help?
-Start with the following ideas:
+Start with the following ideas to integrate it into your customer service strategy:

 YouTube Video